ScottLogic/blog/_posts/2024-05-14-navigating-knowledge-graphs-creating-cypher-queries-with-llms.md

 Overall, this is an incredible use of large language models.
 The fact that you are able to ask all these questions without having to thoroughly understand the querying language opens up many doors!
 You don't have to provide structure in your questions being asked as the LLM is able to infer things from the question being asked and the relative context it has.
 I had a lot of fun messing around with the data and asking different things and on the most part it was very successful.

-The non-deterministic nature of using LLMs can provide some nuances when generating these queries.
+The [non-deterministic](https://en.wikipedia.org/wiki/Nondeterministic_algorithm) nature of using LLMs can provide some nuances when generating these queries.
 Adding in the graph schema and some explanation of what nodes/properties/edges actually represent makes this very powerful and gives the LLM a strong understanding of how everything interacts together.

 Large language models are only going to get more powerful and therefore get better at this process.
 There is also the option to fine-tune a LLM specifically on cypher queries to make it even more powerful and reliable.
 At this point I am already extremely impressed and look forward to seeing what can be done in the future.

-## Further Resources
+## Have a Go Yourself

 If you want to have a play around with the code and ask some questions, all you need is a Mistral API key.
 All the code is available [here](https://github.com/bheyman-scottlogic/creating-cypher-queries).